Cyclenerd/iot-consumption/README.md

 # Internet of Things Consumption

-Modified SAP UI5 app for the built-in MMS OData API from the SAP Cloud Platform Internet of Things (IoT).
+Modified SAPUI5 (HTML5) app for the built-in MMS OData API from the SAP Cloud Platform Internet of Things (IoT).

 The original version is part of the Starter Kit for the [SAP Cloud Platform Internet of Things](https://github.com/SAP/iot-starterkit).